QuackShot

-QuackShot was released mostly with positive reviews from video game journalists.
-The game was universally lauded for its graphics, with magazines like Sega Pro describing them as "some of the best graphics around".
-The game was also praised for its music and puzzles.
-However, QuackShot was criticized for its controls, being described by IGN as "float-y" and making certain segments of the game unnecessarily difficult.
-The game was also criticized for its lack of difficulty overall as well as its lack of speech samples, which several other Genesis games of the time had.
+QuackShot was released with a positive response from video game publications.
+The game was universally lauded for its graphics, with magazines like Sega Pro describing them as "some of the best graphics around", and the game was also praised for its music and puzzles.
+However, the game was criticized for its overall difficulty and the controls in certain situations.
+Retrospectively, QuackShot was also criticized for its lack of speech samples by IGN.

 Gameplay

 The player, as Donald, ventures through a variety of side-scrolling levels.
 Generally, each level is divided into an overland part and a dungeon, such as the Maharajah's palace or the temple in which the Great Duck Treasure resides.
 Although the player may choose any order to play the overland sections, various obstacles prevent the player from entering the dungeons outside a specific order.
 In addition to this, some levels provide the player with vital clues which solve puzzles needed to progress in later sections.
 Once Donald has completed the overland section of an area, he may leave by calling his nephews' biplane, and will return to the dungeon entrance of that area if the player chooses to return.

 Donald is armed with a special gun that can shoot plungers, popcorn or bubble gum.
 Donald has unlimited plungers which can temporarily stun enemies (though bosses can still be damaged with plungers), and can collect popcorn and gum along the way or get the latter from Gyro Gearloose.
 Later in the game, the plunger is upgraded to act as a temporary platform to climb walls with and, when stuck to a passing bird, allows Donald to traverse longer distances.
-In the overland sections of Duckburg, India, and Egypt, Donald can also pick up chili peppers which increase his temper, eventually temporarily activating a "quack attack" mode that allows him to become invincible, automatically run forward and knock out enemies in his path.
+In the overland sections of Duckburg, India, and Egypt, Donald can also pick up spicy jalapeños which increase his temper, eventually temporarily activating a "quack attack" mode that allows him to become invincible, automatically run forward and knock out enemies in his path.